Saturday, December 13, 2008

 Some dads are mean.

-Questionable 2nd premise, so Overall Bad (even though the structure is good)
+Questionable 2nd premise, so Overall Bad (even though the structure is good)12) If Sean sings, then students cringe.

 Students are cringing right now.